 #2: Engage in Constant Communication

-I don’t remember how or when it started, but soon after joining the team we were having daily synchronization meetings (post-Easel called the “daily Scrum”).
+I don’t remember how or when it started, but soon after joining the team we were having daily synchronization meetings (post-Easel called "the standup”).
 Our team leader, John Scumniotales, facilitated the calls and drove the round table discussion of what we did yesterday and we would do today.
 These calls almost never lasted longer than 15 minutes, driven by a collective sense of urgency to get back our work.
 But the constant and ongoing communication maintained tight alignment and cohesion throughout all phases of building our products.

 #3: Continuously Demonstrate Your Product